matomo-org/plugin-Migration/README.md

 Please note that the migration can take a while depending on the amount of data that needs to be copied.

+The migration tool will create a new website in the target Matomo and copy all the data from the source website to this newly created target website.

 No data from the original Matomo instance will be deleted, only new data will be added to the new Matomo instance.

 No premium feature data is currently being migrated.